cockroachdb/docs/start-a-local-cluster.md

 - The `--background` flag runs the node in the background so you can continue the next steps in the same shell.

 If you don't plan to use more than one node, you can avoid unnecessary log messages about replication by editing the default [replication zone](configure-replication-zones.html) to specify one node instead of three.
-See [here](troubleshoot.html#replicas-failing-on-a-single-node-cluster) for more details.
+See [here](troubleshoot.html#replication-error-in-a-single-node-cluster) for more details.

+Replication Error in on a Single-Node Cluster

 ## Step 3.
 Use the built-in SQL client